mahmoudfarag94/CryptoCurrencyTracking/README.md

 3. Build and run:

+    *   add netfox as a package dependency to your Xcode project from https://github.com/kasketis/netfox.
     *   Select a simulator or connected device in Xcode.
     *   Press the Run button to launch the app.